First time quilting? Beginners, learn how to quilt with pictures. See how to make a simple quilt with easy machine quilting techniques!

 *The design wall is optional.

-However, so that you can see how the quilt top comes together, it will help to have a large flat surface where you can spread out the blocks or pieces that make up your quilt top.
+However, so that you can see how the quilt top comes together, it will help to have a large flat surface - floor, large table - where you can spread out the blocks or pieces that make up your quilt top.

 These units are used over and over again in many different quilt blocks.
 Learn how to make these units to help you make quilt blocks more easily...